-Adriaan Christiaan Byleveldt and Lance Cotterell engaged in a poker game.
-Things got heated and according to reports, words were exchanged.
-Instead of leaving the beef at the table, the conflict lasted long after the game ended.
-According to reports, Byleveldt ended up calling Cotterell the Afrikaans word for the female anatomy in an email that was sent to a large group of people.
+Adriaan Christiaan Byleveldt and Lance Cotterell played a poker game.
+Things got heated; words were exchanged.
+But instead of leaving the beef at the table, the conflict lingered after the last card was laid, culminating in Byleveldt calling Cotterell the Afrikaans word for the female anatomy in a mass email.

 Now, defamation laws in Namibia aren’t quite as free speech friendly as they are in the United States.
 And believe it or not, Cotterell won the email defamation lawsuit!
-The judge awarded him 10,000 Namibian dollars ($1,025 US) in damages and made Byleveldt also pay Cotterell’s legal fees.
+The judge awarded him 10,000 Namibian dollars ($1,025 US) in damages.
+The judge also made Byleveldt pay Cotterell’s legal fees.

 If you’re wondering if this case would have turned out differently in the United States, the answer is yes.
-Simply calling somebody a name won’t get you far in an American defamation lawsuit, but it may elsewhere – including the United Kingdom.
+Simply calling somebody a name won’t get you far in an American defamation lawsuit, but it may in another jurisdiction.

 To learn more about international defamation laws, check out our slander and libel database.
-If you need to speak with an attorney well-versed in international online defamation law, get in touch with Aaron Kelly, founding partner of the Kelly Warner Law firm.
+If you need to speak with an attorney well-versed in international online defamation law, get in touch.

 Total Biscuit and Wild Game Studio are Beefing